angelajt/heartbot/README.md

 ### API and Docs (`api.py`)

-The API layer, built with FastAPI, serves the primary endpoints used by the frontend.
+The API layer, built with FastAPI, serves the primary endpoints used by the frontend (phone app).
 It also serves interactive documentation (Swagger UI) available at [heartbot.angelajt.com/docs](heartbot.angelajt.com/docs).
-It acts as the bridge between the user interface and backend logic.
+It acts as the bridge between the user interface and Heartbot core library.

 **The API layer will be accessed directly by the production phone app.**

 - Calls heartbot.py `chat_with_module` function

-### Backend Logic (`heartbot.py`)
+### Heartbot Library (`heartbot.py`)

 This is the core of the heartbot application.
 - Handles Conversational Agents credential secrets, for security (we don't want